 Frequently Asked Questions

 Our high school program offers all the necessary core classes to meet the Michigan Merit Graduation requirements.
-Additionally, we offer foreign language, fine arts, and physical education classes.
+Additionally, we offer electives in various subject disciplines that will vary from year to year.

 On average, our classes are 14-16 students.
 Classes are capped at 16 students.

-Students meet with their core class teachers on both days and meet with one of their two electives each day.
+Students meet with their core classes on both days and meet with one of their two electives each day.

 |Day 1||Day 2|